hexchat/documentation/script_python.rst

 	Stores settings in addon\_python.conf in the config dir.

-	:rtype: 1 on success, 0 on failure
+	:returns: 1 on success, 0 on failure

 	.. versionadded:: 0.9